mindarc/frontend-assessment/readme.md

 ## Exercise 1 & 2

-Run yarn and yarn start to see the exercises locally.
+- Run `yarn` and `yarn start` to see the exercises locally.
-I put the two exercises on different routes.
+- I put the two exercises on different routes.
+- I used React, SASS, CSS modules and Material UI library to complete the test.

 ## Bonus